Greenwich International Film Festival: Inaugural Festival- 2015

 The inaugural Greenwich International Film Festival took place June 4 to 7, 2015.
 The Festival's charitable and socially conscious mission led it to donate a portion of proceeds to the U.S. Fund for UNICEF, helping to support the OneminutesJr campaign, which equips young filmmakers with the resources to create one-minute short films, and showcases their work.

 Over 7,500 celebrities, filmmakers, journalists, financial executives, and movie lovers attended the Festival which featured 31 domestic and international films, educational panels that were free to the public, a Children's Acting Workshop, Q&A's, parties, and evening events.
 Harry Belafonte and Mia Farrow were honored as the first-ever Changemakers in Film at the Changemaker Honoree Gala on June 6, 2015.
 The event was held at L’Escale restaurant in Greenwich.
 Kathie Lee Gifford and Regis Philbin presented the awards and served as Masters of Ceremony for the award ceremony.
 On the last night of the Festival, Nadezhda Tolokonnikova and Maria Alyokhina of Pussy Riot led a discussion on activism moderated by anti-corruption author Zephyr Teachout.

 Second and Third Annual Festival- 2016 and 2017

+In 2016, Reena Ninan was a media panelist for a discussion of women in power in the media at the Greenwich International Film Festival.

 Events leading up to the second annual festival including screening of the films Spotlight, The Big Short, and The Revenant.
 The advance screening of The Big Short, co-sponsored by GIFF Board Member Mark Teixeira, included a post-film panel featuring three of the men that inspired roles in the film.

 In early January, GIFF presented the CT premiere of the Showtime series Billions.
 The screening of the pilot episode featured a post-screening panel moderated by David Edelstein of New York Magazine, and featured GIFF Board Member and co-creator David Levien, co-creator Brian Koppelman, director of the pilot episode Neil Burger, and actors David Costabile and Terry Kinney.

 The 2016 Festival was scheduled for June 9–12.

 In 2017, the festival was held for the third time.
 Jenna Bush Hager by then was a board member of GIFF.